Complaints of a Sexual Nature

 Dietitians and Nutritionists must always maintain professional boundaries with their patients.
 They are prohibited from engaging in any form of sexual abuse or sexual misconduct, as defined by law in the Health Professions Act, with a patient.

 We recognize that coming forward with a complaint of a sexual nature can be very difficult.
 If you feel you have experienced sexual abuse or sexual misconduct by a Registered Dietitian or Registered Nutritionist, please contact the Complaints Director at 780-448-0059.
 Your concern will be handled in a supportive and respectful manner.
 The Complaints Director will assist you in exploring the complaint process.

-If you then decide to make a formal complaint, it must be submitted using the Complaint Form, to the Complaints Director of the College.
+If you then decide to make a formal complaint, it should be submitted using the Complaint Form, to the Complaints Director of the College.

 1320-10123 99 Street

 Edmonton AB T5J 3H1

 The Complaints Director will review your written and signed statement.
 The Complaints Director will appoint an investigator to look into the allegations.
 You will receive correspondence from the Complaints Director to inform you of the decision concerning your complaint.

 Resources and Support